What are Abstract Reasoning Tests?

 Employers and Abstract Reasoning Tests

-Effective abstract reasoning skills are also one of the selection criteria for certain postgraduate degree courses in which it is essential to think “outside the box” at times.
-For example, medicine’s UKCAT abstract reasoning test.
-Here, the UKCAT’s abstract reasoning tests allow medical university admissions officers to assess the creative thinking skills of a large number of applicants in a standardised way.
+Effective abstract reasoning skills are a key selection criteria, such as, certain postgraduate degree courses .
+Medicine’s UKCAT abstract reasoning test.
+This allows the creative thinking skills of a large number of medical applicants to be assessed in a standardised way.

 Using Abstract Reasoning Tests Appropriately

 Abstract Reasoning Tests may appear to have little relevance to the workplace.
-In fact, abstract reasoning test results give a useful insight into one’s logical reasoning and ability to assimilate new ideas.
-This is an important ability in an ever-changing workplace where new projects require a constant updating of skills and training in new approaches.
-Identifying the pattern in an abstract reasoning question is similar to how new thinking must fit around what one already knows.
-This flexibility of thinking is needed when adapting to new situations and tasks at work.
+In fact, abstract reasoning test results give a useful insight into working with new ideas.
+This is vital where new projects require a constant updating of skills.